RISE-UNIBAS/TEIworkshop/section1.md

 is dedicated "To Mlle Sklodowska with the respect and the friendship of the author P. Curie."

 Together they speak enormously, but about physic or themselves.
 ```
-Based on: "Marie Curie, So Honorable Woman", in *The collected stories of Lydia Davis*
+Based on: “Marie Curie, So Honorable Woman”, in *The collected stories of Lydia Davis*

 1. Encode this text as two paragraphs of prose.
 2. Indicate that they are written in English.